Navilat/Portfolio/index.md

 ## Technical Consultant at MyHabits
 _February 2025 - July 2025_

-- Reduced operational hosting costs by 68.64%, responsible for strategic software infrastructure optimizations, enhancing financial sustainability for a pre-revenue AI/SaaS startup.
+- Reduced operational hosting costs by **68.64%**, responsible for strategic software infrastructure optimizations, enhancing financial sustainability for a pre-revenue AI/SaaS startup.
-- Led the development of a B2C WhatsApp AI agent MVP, driving the acquisition of 40 early customers.
+- Led the development of a B2C WhatsApp AI agent MVP, driving the acquisition of **40 early customers**.
 Responsibilities included the architecture, core AI functionality, KPI dashboard, and survey application website.
 - Managed server infrastructure and codebase as the sole technical contributor, utilizing NGINX, Docker, SSL, and Certbot to ensure secure and reliable deployment.
 - Provided strategic technical guidance, optimizing software infrastructure to support business objectives in a resource-constrained environment.